 With segmentation, you’re collecting data about each email subscriber.
 You use this data to sub-divide your list based upon certain traits or behaviors identified through analytics.
 Once, divided, send each segment content that is most relevant to that segment.

 If it isn’t relevant, you don’t send it to them.
-And if you can make small changes to a piece of content make to it more relevant to a different segment, you do it to reach more people.
+And if you can make small changes to a piece of content make it more relevant to a different segment, you do it to reach more people.

 Automation allows you to send that content at the optimal time to obtain the desired result.
 It takes the repetitiveness out of the process.

 You learn what this optimal time is through your data collection process.
-This time may be immediately.
+This time may be immediate.
 It may be a certain time of day.
 It may be sending a certain message before another one.

 Finally, you have personalization.
 You recognize a person on an individual level.
 You are able to recommend the best products to them because you know their purchase history.
 You recognize that they just visited your website and abandoned their cart.
 You refer to them by name.
 They feel that you respect their individuality.